Huseyingulecen/Kutuphane_Otomasyonu/README.md

 Projem üniversitedeki öğrencileri hedef aldı.

 ### Projenin kazandırdıkları
+- The workspace synchronization will sync all your files, folders and settings automatically.
+This will allow you to fetch your workspace on any other device.
 -Projeyi yaparken vısual studıo form elemanlarını kullandım.
 -Mssql veri işlemlerini kullandım.
 -Veri çekme,veri kaydetme,veri güncelleme işlemlerini yaptım.